p2635/evil-tester-api-challenges/README.md

 ## About the project

-This project includes my solutions to the evil tester's API challenges.
-The API is used to manage a To-Do list with simple CRUD (Create, Read, Update, Delete).
+This project includes my solutions to the [evil tester's API challenges](https://apichallenges.herokuapp.com/apichallenges).
+The API is used to manage a To-Do list with simple CRUD (Create, Read, Update, Delete), [here is the API documentation](https://apichallenges.herokuapp.com/docs).

-- [About the API challenges](https://apichallenges.herokuapp.com/apichallenges) - information on API challenges and the application.
-- [Simple Todo List API documentation](https://apichallenges.herokuapp.com/docs) - documentation on the API endpoints and methods.

 Here is a diagram that I made that visualises the API: